 - Seek medical attention.

-The Centre for Children’s Burns and Trauma research recommend that for all burns on children you should seek medical attention by calling an ambulance or going to hospital.
+The Centre for Children’s Burns and Trauma research recommend that for all burns on children you should seek medical attention by calling an ambulance or going to the hospital.

-For adults if the burn is larger than 50c piece, on the face, hands or groin or white in colour (this is a deep burn) seek medical attention.
+For adults, if the burn is larger than 50c piece, on the face, hands or groin or white in colour (this is a deep burn) seek medical attention.

-As they say prevention is better than cure so remain vigilant when you have hot liquids around toddlers and keep them out of reach at all times.
+As they say, prevention is better than cure so remain vigilant when you have hot liquids around toddlers and keep them out of reach at all times.